 ![]() |

-The SILO project underwent significant development during a four-month collaboration between Brendan Jacobs and Solina Quinton.
-Some highlights from this collaboration are detailed in the following blog post written by Hannah Collett for the Faculty of Humanities, Arts, Social Sciences and Education at the University of New England (https://blog.une.edu.au/hasse/2024/08/26/for-the-love-of-stem/).
+The SILO Project underwent significant development during a four-month collaboration between Brendan Jacobs and Solina Quinton in 2024.
+Some highlights from this collaboration are detailed in a blog post titled For the love of STEM by Hannah Collett.

-The SILO project has ethics approval from the University of New England (HE22-058).
-Ethics approval from the NSW Department of Education had been granted but is now in the process of being extended (SERAP 2022071).
-Classroom visits are currently on hold pending SERAP approval.
+The SILO Project has ethics approval from the University of New England (HE22-058) and the NSW Department of Education (SERAP 2022071).